 This procedure aims to cut the ligament between the spinous processes of the affected vertebrae, removing the source of pain and re-establishing mobility.
 [9]

-While your horse is under standing sedation and local analgesia, the surgeon will make small incisions above the areas of kissing spine.
+While your horse is under standing sedation and local anesthesia, the surgeon will make small incisions above the areas of kissing spine.
 The surgeon uses a very small chisel to divide the interspinous ligament in half.

 This surgery comes with minimal complications and a high long-term success rate (90%).
 However, it does have its limitations.
 [9] Horses with greater than five lesions or extremely close spinous processes are not good candidates for ISLD.